 Psoriasis causes significant discomfort and has associated comorbidities, which can affect patients' quality of life.
-Treatment monitoring should include not only skin assessment but also a measure of quality of life.2

-The skin can be assessed with the Psoriasis Area and Severity Index (PASI).
-This rates severity on a scale of 0 to 72 based on area of coverage and plaque appearance (erythema, thickness and scaling) for each body region.
-A pro forma is available at: www.human services.gov.au/organisations/healthprofessionals/forms/pb115 (Figure 5).
-Quality of life can be assessed with the Dermatology Life Quality Index (DLQI), a 10-question questionnaire that measures the impact of a skin problem on the patient's life over the previous week (http://sites.cardiff.ac.uk/dermatology/ quality-of-life-dermatology-qualityof-life-index-dlqi).
+Treatment monitoring should include not only skin assessment but also a measure of quality of life.2 organisations/health-professionals/forms/ pb115 (Figure 5).26 Quality of life can be assessed with the Dermatology Life Quality Index (DLQI), a 10-question questionnaire that measures the impact of a skin problem on the patient's life over the previous week (http://sites.cardiff.ac.uk/dermatology/ quality-of-life-dermatology-quality-of-lifeindex-dlqi).